peterpramb/terraform-hcloud-networks/examples/calculate-subnets/README.md

 This folder shows an example of [Terraform](https://www.terraform.io) code that uses the [terraform-hcloud-networks](https://github.com/peterpramb/terraform-hcloud-networks) module to manage networks with automatic subnet calculation in the [Hetzner Cloud](https://www.hetzner.com/cloud).

-**IMPORTANT**: This example points to the master branch of the module for simplicity.
+:information\_source: **IMPORTANT**: This example points to the master branch of the module for simplicity.
 In your code, you should always pin to a specific official release.

 ## Quick Start